We may earn a commission when you click on the affiliate links in this post.

 - With the mixer on medium, beat in the cheese until fully incorporated.
 The resulting dough will be very sticky, stretchy, and soft with a consistency between cake batter and cookie dough.

-- Using an ice cream scoop, a tablespoon measure, or a dinner spoon, scoop rounded portions of the dough into mounds on the parchment-lined baking sheet.
+- Using a cookie scoop, a tablespoon measure, or a dinner spoon, scoop rounded portions of the dough into mounds on the parchment-lined baking sheet.

 - Space the mounds an inch or two apart.
 Dip your scoop in water or spray with cooking spray to prevent sticking.